 Today I’m sharing how to make an easy Indian corn wreath which is is easy and fast.
 Immediately, this wreath says fall.
 This fall wreath also works for all home decors.

 This post and photos may contain affiliate links.
 As an affiliate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission at no extra charge to you.
 All opinions are my own.

-I have memories of being a young girl and going to Tices farm in northern NJ.
+I have memories of being a young girl and going to Tice’s farm in northern NJ.
 One of the first crates we would see is a large crate full of Indian corn.
 My mom always grabbed it to hang on our front porch to signal fall is on its way.
-So this, fall Indian corn wreath brings up great memories.
+So, this, fall Indian corn wreath brings up great memories.

 Sadly now, this farm is gone but the memories are still with me.
 Because of the fact I was fairly young I have few memories.
 However, the memories of the crowds, the smell of apple cider, pumpkins and the Indian corn are real.

-So last season after making my fall crafts, I did order my small ears of Indian corn to put aside.
-I kept them in the shipping box safe and sound in a closet so they were ready for this fall.
+So last season for making my fall crafts, I did order my small ears of Indian corn to put aside.
+I kept them in the shipping box safe and sound in a closet, so they were ready for this fall.
 It seemed every time my husband went into the closet he’d say, what’s in this box?
 My answer, I have no idea.
 Inevitably, my husband would say it’s heavy whatever it is.

 Starting To Make My Wreath

 Because I did have a 12″ metal wreath form, I am using it as my base.
 As a result of this being metal wrapping it in burlap is necessary.
 So, the hot glue and cobs have a base to stick.